Rep. Deutch to leave House to lead Jewish advocacy organization

 The American Jewish Committee said Deutch would start in his new role on Oct.
 1.

 Deutch easily won reelection to Florida’s 22nd Congressional District with more than 58 percent of the vote in 2020.
-But due to redistricting, boundaries are now in flux, with some chance Deutch would have had to face Rep. Lois Frankel (D-Fla.) in a Democratic primary.
+But because of redistricting, boundaries are now in flux, with some chance Deutch would have had to face Rep. Lois Frankel (D-Fla.) in a Democratic primary.

-Deutch currently serves as chairman of the Ethics Committee and holds senior positions on the Foreign Affairs and Judiciary Committees.
+Deutch serves as chairman of the Ethics Committee and holds senior positions on the Foreign Affairs and Judiciary committees.

-He is currently chairman of a Foreign Affairs subcommittee with jurisdiction over the Middle East.
+He is chairman of a Foreign Affairs subcommittee on the Middle East.

 “For me, this foreign policy work has been a natural continuation of my deep ties to the American Jewish community and my long-standing advocacy on behalf of the U.S.-Israel relationship,” Deutch said in his statement.